Codecademy/docs/content/general/concepts/object/object.md

 Declaring an object doesn’t necessarily mean that memory is allocated for it.
 If an object is initialized with another object, it may just get a reference to the previously created object.

-To allocate memory to an object at runtime, the use of the `new` keyword is needed and depending of the programming language, the memory can be allocated on Heap or Stack.
+To allocate memory to an object at runtime, the use of the `new` keyword is needed and depending on the programming language, the memory can be allocated on Heap or Stack.

 ## Class and Object Example in Java